dennyhong96/graphql-blog/readme.md

 # Full-stack blog application template

-### In the spirit of learning GraphQL and Apollo Server / Apollo Client, I created this easy-to-use full-stack blog application template using React, Material-UI, Nodejs, MongoDB
+### In the spirit of learning GraphQL and Apollo, I created this easy-to-use full-stack blog application template with React, Material-UI, Nodejs, MongoDB

 ## Installation